 St Mary's will provide clear and accessible information to prospective and existing students about the fees they are liable to pay and the financial support they can expect to receive.

 Currently students are provided with this information in the College Student Handbook available on the College intranet.
 Hard copies are available on request.
 In addition, the College will provide the same information in the College Undergraduate Prospectus and will also make it available on the College website.
-A leaflet on financial matters for prospective students is distributed during open days and visits to schools by College admissions staff.
+A leaflet on financial matters is made available to schools and prospective students during school visits.
 All this information is also available online or alternatively, through the Students Union Office, and the Student Services Office.
+The College launched a new website in February 2024, with improved navigation tools and clarity of information for prospective and current WP students on financial and other assistance.